CANDY-LINE/node-red-contrib-smartmesh/README.md

 * 0.2.0
   - Fix an issue where /usr/local directory was removed when uninstalling this package
-  - Add a new property to SmartMesh manager node to append a source manager identifier to the mote event message
+  - Add a new property to SmartMesh IP™ manager node to append a source manager identifier to the mote event message

 * 0.1.0
   - Initial Release (alpha)